saraparveen26/Sales-Volume-Forecasting/README.md

 __Visulizations and Dashboard Views__

-  * Databricks was utilized to created both the visualizations and dashboards.
+  * Databricks was utilized to created both the visualizations and the dashboard for the historical data (2018-2022).
-  * Two dashboards were created.
-The first dashboard showed visulaizations related to historical inventory sales volume data and the second dashboard showed visualizations that leveraged the data model created to predict future inventory sales volumnes.
+  * The dashboard shows visulaizations related to historical inventory sales volume, profits and costs.
-  * __Here are screenshots of the historical dashboard:__<br />
+  * __Here are screenshots of the dashboard:__<br />

     **Overall view of dashboard:<br />
         ![image](https://github.com/saraparveen26/project4-group6/assets/120427432/3e64a55f-3a69-43c3-ac98-0c62376706c7)